-- (a) The facility administrator is responsible for coordinating the development and subsequent updating of each consumer's Individual Behavior Supports Plan by the Qualified Behavior Modification Professional. - (b) The Individual Behavior Supports Plan must be initiated immediately at the consumer's admission. - (c) Individual Behavior Supports Team members shall provide their input for inclusion in the updated Individual Behavior Supports Plan within seven (7) days of the consumer's admission. - (d) The consumer's Individual Behavior Supports Plan must be function-based, evidence-based, and target functionally equivalent replacement behaviors, address the consumer's individual needs, and include a description of the following: - (1) Baseline of behaviors, needs or skill level; - (2) Target behaviors, skills and attainable goals; - (3) Function of behaviors; - (4) Desired outcomes and replacement behaviors;
+(a) The facility administrator is responsible for coordinating the development and subsequent updating of each consumer's Individual Behavior Supports Plan by the Qualified Behavior Modification Professional.

+(b) The Individual Behavior Supports Plan must be initiated immediately at the consumer's admission.

+(c) Individual Behavior Supports Team members shall provide their input for inclusion in the updated Individual Behavior Supports Plan within seven (7) days of the consumer's admission.

+(d) The consumer's Individual Behavior Supports Plan must be function-based, evidence-based, and target functionally equivalent replacement behaviors, address the consumer's individual needs, and include a description of the following:

+- (1) Baseline of behaviors, needs or skill level; - (2) Target behaviors, skills and attainable goals; - (3) Function of behaviors; - (4) Desired outcomes and replacement behaviors;

-- (5) Intervention strategies, including antecedent strategies, instructional strategies and consequence strategies; - (6) Entity responsible; - (7) Environmental changes; - (8) Timelines/review dates; - (9) Data collection/monitoring progress/evaluation methods; - (10) A written plan of transition to return to the previous placement or another appropriate community placement; and.
+(5) Intervention strategies, including antecedent strategies, instructional strategies and consequence strategies;

+- (6) Entity responsible;

+- (7) Environmental changes;

+- (8) Timelines/review dates;

+- (9) Data collection/monitoring progress/evaluation methods;

+(10) A written plan of transition to return to the previous placement or another appropriate community placement; and.
 The Individual Behavior Supports Team must review the transition plan at least monthly.
+The transition plan must include:

+(A) Measurable transition objectives and criteria, including baseline measures;

+(B) Projected service and support needs;

+(C) Projected timeline for stabilization; and

+(D) A plan for cross-training needs;

+(11) Emergency interventions that may be necessary..-shall be included in an Individualized Emergency Intervention Plan:

-The transition plan must include: - (A) Measurable transition objectives and criteria, including baseline measures; - (B) Projected service and support needs; - (C) Projected timeline for stabilization; and - (D) A plan for cross-training needs; - (11) Emergency interventions that may be necessary, shall be included in an Individualized Emergency Intervention Plan: - (A) When supine restraint is included in an Individualized Emergency Intervention Plan, within 72 hours, the licensee shall provide a copy to both the regional center's designee and the Department as specified in Subsection 3., below. - 1.
-The Individualized Emergency Intervention Plan shall include a description of the plan to systematically fade the use and inclusion of supine restraint in the Individualized Emergency Intervention Plan. - 2.
-If the regional center or the Department determines the need for revision of the Individual Behavior Supports Plan, including the Individualized Emergency Intervention Plan, the administrator a facility shall ensure make the corrections are made by the Qualified Behavior Modification Professional with input from the Individual Behavior Supports Team and, within 72 hours, resubmit the revised plan to both the regional center's designee and the Department as described in Subsection 3., below.
+(A) Emergency interventions shall be included in an Individualized Emergency Intervention Plan within the Individual Behavior Supports Plan.

+(A)(e) Within 72 hours of inclusion of When supine restraint-is included in an Individualized Emergency Intervention Plan, within 72 hours, the licensee shall provide a copy of the Individualized Emergency Intervention Plan to both the regional center's designee and to the Department as specified in Subsection 3., below at EBSHCCHMonitoring@dds.ca.gov.

+[1] + The Individualized Emergency Intervention Plan shall include:

+(A) a description of the plan to systematically fade the use and inclusion of supine restraint-in the Individualized Emergency Intervention Plan; and:

+(B) de-escalation strategies and alternatives to supine restraint.

+(f)2.
+If the regional center or the Department determines the need for revision of the-Individual Behavior Supports Plan, including the Individualized Emergency Intervention Plan, requires revision, the administrator a facility shall ensure revisions make the corrections are made by the Qualified Behavior Modification Professional with input from the Individual Behavior Supports Team. and, wWithin 72 hours, of completion of the revisions, the administrator shall resubmit the revised plan to both-the regional center's designee, and to the Department at EBSHCCHMonitoring@dds.ca.gov as described in Subsection 3., below.

-- 3. A copy of the Individual Behavior Supports Plan including the Individualized Emergency Intervention Plan shall be submitted to EBSHCCHMonitoring@dds.ca.gov. - (e) The facility administrator shall submit the Individual Behavior Supports Plan and any updates to the vendoring and/or placing regional center service coordinator and, unless the consumer objects on his or her own behalf, to the clients' rights advocate.
+3. A copy of the Individual Behavior Supports Plan including the Individualized Emergency Intervention Plan shall be submitted to EBSHCCHMonitoring@dds.ca.gov. (eg) The facility administrator shall submit the Individual Behavior Supports Plan and any updates to the vendoring and/or placing regional center service coordinator and, unless the consumer objects on his or her own behalf, to the clients' rights advocate.